nsip/hits-dashboard/docs/help/generic_consumer_and_hits.md

 -   You can change the values under the &lt;applicationProduct&gt; node to any value that is applicable to you.
 Leave everything else as is.

+### Step 2
-**Step 2**: Create the authentication token for the initial environment request.
+Create the authentication token for the initial environment request.
 Under HTTP Basic Authentication, this is done as follows.

 -   Create the consumer token: this is the Value of “Application Key”